Characterisation-Virtual-Laboratory/CVL_Community/_posts/2020UQ/CVLWiener/2020-08-10-CVLWiener.md

       <img src="../assets/images/wiener/wiener_SelectWiener.png" alt="Select Wiener">
    </details>
 1. Click the blue button "LOGIN".<br><br>
 1. Authorisation is required for this step.
 When asked, please login with your institutional credentials through AAF.
-You can check the box to remember your details, or it will ask you every time you login.<br>
+You can check the box to remember your details, or it will ask you every time you login.<br><br>
-1. Click the blue button "I AGREE" to share your email to the system.<br>
+1. Click the blue button "I AGREE" to share your email to the system.<br><br>
 1. Once you see a new window called "Strudel Web", click on **WIENER**
     <details>
        <summary>Click to see the screenshot</summary>